khanhnguyenle/Election-2016-Sentiment-Analysis---Reddit/README.md

 ### This Software...
 ...performs the preprocessing of the full set of Reddit comments (approx. 300 GB of JSON data) from the time frame of 2016-07-20 00:00:00 GMT to 2016-11-09 00:00:00 GMT, filtering out all comments that are either out of that time frame, or are not about either Hillary Clinton or Donald Trump.
+Then it performs textual sentiment analysis on reddit comments determined by preprocessing to be discussing either Donald Trump, Hillary Clinton, or both, and summarizes the data.
 ### Tools and APIs Used
 * Hadoop + MapReduce
     * MRUnit (unit testing for MapReduce)